 Swiss continuing education and training (CET) is very diverse.
 Those who want to take part in a CET programme have the choice between a large number of providers and many different formats.
 But diversity also makes it difficult to gain an overview.
-The first Federal Act on Continuing Education and Training (WeBiG), which has been in force since 2017, aims to increase transparency in the next years.
+The first Federal Act on Continuing Education and Training (WeBiG), which has been in force since 2017, aims to increase transparency.

 A varied offer